BJW333/ARGUS/README.md

 This project is licensed under the MIT License.

-this project is still a work in progress
+This project is still a work in progress!